chirpley/docs/docs/source/asbrand.rst

   By clicking on the Cancel button in the campaign-overview, the campaign will be cancelled immediately.

-All deals which haven't been completed yet will be cancelled that instant and the remaining budget of the campaign reimbursed to the brand's wallet.
+All deals which have not been completed yet will be cancelled that instant and the remaining budget of the campaign reimbursed to the brand's wallet.